-The answers to these questions depend on what state you live in and the circumstances of your case.
+What will happen if you get an out-of-state ticket depends on what state you live in and the circumstances of your case.
 But generally, there will be consequences if you just ignore an out-of-state ticket.
 And with your driving record, an out-of-state conviction usually has the same effect as if you committed the offense in your home state.

 A driver's license from one state generally gives you the right to drive in other states—at least on a temporary basis.
 While the rule is great for drivers, it poses some traffic-law-enforcement problems for the states.
 If an out-of-state driver fails to pay a ticket, what can the issuing state do about it?

 Interstate traffic compacts were created to deal with issues arising from when drivers cross state lines.
 Almost every state—all except Michigan and Wisconsin—belongs to at least one of these compacts.
 Basically, interstate compacts are agreements among states to share information about and follow certain procedures for out-of-state traffic offenders.

 Most states are members of the "Driver's License Compact" (DLC) and "Nonresident Violator Compact" (NVC).
 These two compacts help to ensure that out-of-state traffic offenders pay their fines and drivers' records reflect all their convictions, both in and out of state.

 The DLC generally requires member states to report traffic convictions of out-of-state motorists to the motorists' home state.
 The licensing authority (Department of Motor Vehicles (DMV) or similar state agency) of the motorists' home state is then required to treat the conviction as if it occurred in the home state.